 Virtualization is based on concepts that go all the way back to the 1960s and 1970s but only took off in the 1990s and 2000s given the increasing demand for computing power.
 Today it is standard practice in IT enterprise infrastructure.
 Simply put, Virtualization uses software programs in order to stimulate hardware functionality to create one or more virtual systems.
 Cloud computing is one of the most common use cases.

 How does it work?

-Virtualization in computing refers to the use of software to create a virtual resource that runs on a layer abstract from the physical hardware.
-It allows a computing environment to run several independent systems - the so-called virtual machines - simultaneously.
-These virtual machines share the same physical IT infrastructure and are managed and coordinated by an additional software interface named hypervisors.
-This concept provides the possibility to make more efficient use of IT infrastructure resources.
-One example is segmenting server capacities into smaller parts that allows for the distribution of the server's capabilities among many users and environments.
+Virtualization allows a computing environment to run several independent systems – so-called virtual machines – simultaneously.
+These virtual machines share the same physical IT infrastructure and are managed and coordinated by an additional software interface named hypervisor.
+Virtualization provides the possibility of making more efficient use of IT infrastructure resources by allowing enterprises to operate on several operating systems, multiple virtual systems, and various applications on a single server.
+One example is segmenting server capacities into smaller parts that allows the distribution of the server's capabilities among many users and environments.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.